 This category includes awards of aid and actual disbursement.
 It does not include Financial Aid administration or counseling, fee remissions, or Federal Direct loans.

 A reporting designation designation that allows a responsibility unit to create a single financial report that combines activity for more than one fund or organization code.
 The financial data is grouped by FOAPAL elements; the Index will be listed if one exists for the specific combination of elements.
-If you are not sure if you have a financial manager number or would like more information, call the Business Affairs Office at 6-1115.
+If you are not sure if you have a financial manager number or would like more information, call Business Affairs at 6-1115.

 FIS (Financial Information System)